 The most significant turning point for King and his unique collection came in 1985, with the arrival of Gorbachev on the Russian political stage.
 With him came a new mantra of Glasnost (openness) and Perestroika (restructuring).
 This newfound freedom unleashed an immediate world interest in all things Russian.
 The country’s chequered political history became a central theme for magazine features, books and television documentaries.
 They all needed authentic, uncensored visual material.

 All those years King spent unearthing Stalinist suppressed material, plus posters books and graphics collected from all over the Soviet Union and many other parts of the world, had finally paid off.
 This renewed interest enabled him to produce the books, such as ‘Trotsky’, and ‘The Great Purges’.
 His latest is ‘The Commissar Vanishes’ – a book of photographic falsifications which features censored photographs adjacent to their untampered originals.

-  POST SCRIPT: I spoke with David this week.
-His collection is ever growing.
-He has a room devoted to his Soviet poster collection at Tate Modern, which he regularly re-hangs.
+POST SCRIPT: Two years after the above interview I spoke to David.
+His collection was ever growing.
+He now has a room devoted to his Soviet poster collection at Tate Modern, which he regularly re-hangs.
 And there is a new book, ‘Red Star Over Russia’ published by Tate.
 You can find out more about David Kings books and collection here.

 LATEST: On the 11th May 2016 David died.
 Read an Obituary Here